AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/email/command-center/assigning-tasks-to-team-members.md

 >[!NOTE]
 >
 >You can only assign tasks for shared contacts.
-You'll want to [share a group of contacts](/help/marketo/product-docs/marketo-sales-connect/people/managing-contacts/how-to-share-a-group.md) with your team members before collaborating with shared tasks.

 1. Click on the **Command Center**.